ethikz/onboarding-installs/README.md

    For example, if `which bash` returned `/bin/bash`, you would run `chsh -s /bin/bash`.

    If the location of the shell is not in `/etc/shells`, add it, then run the `chsh` command.
-   If you have Sublime Text, you can open the file by running `subl /etc/shells`.
+   If you have Sublime Text, you can open the file by running `atom /etc/shells`.

 Credits
 -------